Luxon says party closing in on 5% ‘want to make every New Zealander a beneficiary’

 Wong was also contesting the long-standing Labour stronghold of Mt Albert as an alternative path to Parliament.

-UBI was the general term used to describe Opportunity’s ‘Citizen’s Income’ policy that the party said would “ensure that every Kiwi has the basics to live well and contribute”.
+The Opportunity Party has a “Citizen’s Income” policy that the party said would “ensure that every Kiwi has the basics to live well and contribute”.

 The party’s description of the policy said, “almost all adults will get up to $370 ($19,400 a year) paid into their account weekly”, and it would “replace most benefits, with top-up support available for superannuitants, parents and others”.
-Opportunity said it would be paid for by the Land Value Tax.

 It was the seat of prime ministers for Labour, with three leaders coming from there, Helen Clark, Phil Goff and Jacinda Ardern.